gecio/gecio.github.io/docs/_gks/k8sapplications/runningapplications/index.en.md

 ### Deployment

-The data type `deployment` ensures that an application runs in Kubernetes and can be updated according to a selected method, for example _Rolling_.
+The data type `deployment` ensures that an application runs in Kubernetes and can be updated with a chosen method, for example _Rolling_.

-We need to create a `deployment` for our nginx example, so Kubernetes knows it needs to download a docker image containing nginx to the cluster.
+You need to create a `deployment` for your NGINX example, so Kubernetes knows it needs to download a docker image that contains NGINX to the cluster.

 ### Service

 A service in Kubernetes is a collection of various containers running in the cluster.
-The containers are matched to the collection via labels which we apply to deployments.
+The containers are matched to the collection with labels which you apply to deployments.

 A service can have several types.
-In our example, we choose the type `LoadBalancer` to make our service accessible from outside the cluster via a public IP address.
+In our example, you choose the type `LoadBalancer` to make your service accessible from outside the cluster with a public IP address.

 ## Manifests

-To run nginx on Kubernetes, we need an object of type `deployment`.
+To run NGINX on Kubernetes, you need an object of type `deployment`.
-This is simple to create using `kubectl`:
+You can easily create it with `kubectl`:

 ```bash
 kubectl create deployment --dry-run -o yaml --image nginx nginx